-Head of Queen Victoria, wearing crown and veil left; around, CENTENNIAL INTERNATIONAL EXHIBITION MELBOURNE
+Bust of Queen Victoria facing left wearing crown and veil ; around, CENTENNIAL INTERNATIONAL EXHIBITION MELBOURNE.

 On 28 May 1888 the Executive Commissioners for the Melbourne Centennial International Exhibition advertised a competition for the design of a medal and certificate to be given to exhibition prize-winners.
 A payment of 100 guineas would be given to the winner in each category.
 The medal designs were to be modelled in relief, and the designs for the certificate to be drawn in Indian ink.
 The medal was to show the Queen's head in profile on the obverse, and a 'suitable design' on the reverse.
 Nineteen designs for the medal were received, and 52 designs for the certificate.
 A sub-committee from the Fine Arts Committee was appointed to select the winners, and on 18 Jaunary Ernst A. Altmann, a Melbourne die-sinker and engraver, was selected as the winner of the medal design and Mrs Mary Stoddard the winner of the certificate design.